TheOathMan/BinPack/README.md

 ```

 This command will output the data of 'text.txt' into the console(-p) in the form of hexadecimal(-hx),
-and justify(-j) will be applied to the text.
+and justify(-j) will be applied to the output.

 ### Example 2:
 ```
-text.txt text2.txt -l64
+text.txt data.bin -l64
 ```

-This command will pack the data of 'text.txt' and 'text2.txt' into a library file (.lib/.a), that will be outputted along with header file that contain pointers to each data.
+This command will pack the binary data of 'text.txt' and 'data.bin' into a static library file (.lib/.a) which then will be outputted along with a header file that contain pointers to each data within that precompiled binary pachage.

 # License
 [Unlicense](https://unlicense.org/) public domian.